LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Once the filter function has been implemented, it still needs to be integrated into the analysis pipeline in listing \ref{lst:pipeline_mrp_evaluation_yaml}.
 At this point, he example pipeline in figure \ref{Example_measurement_analysis_pipeline.png} is simplified and an additional stage *find_similar_values* has been added, which has set *FindSimilarValuesAlgorithm* as the function to be called.
-As a final step, the result is used in the *plot_filtered* stage for visualisation.
+As a decisive step, the result is used in the *plot_filtered* stage for visualisation.

 ```yaml {#lst:pipeline_mrp_evaluation_yaml caption="User defined processing pipeline using custom implemented filter algorithm"}
 settings: